All Episodes

 The idea of free speech only works in a society that is homogenous for the most part.

-I I talked with a lot of people about the constitution and their belief in it, liberal, conservative or otherwise.
+I talked with a lot of people about the Constitution and their belief in it, liberal, conservative, or otherwise.

-And well, when when when the First Amendment is ratified, blasphemy was still illegal in most parts of the country.
+And, well, when the First Amendment is ratified, blasphemy was still illegal in most parts of the country.

-You you go outside and blaspheme, you get arrested.
+You go outside and blaspheme, you get arrested.

 You couldn't swear obscenity.

-I think a good example of a legal breakdown uh is in, I know this sounds pretty gross and silly, but public defection.
+I think a good example of a legal breakdown is in, I know this sounds pretty gross and silly, but public defecation.

 If the sign says don't take a dump on the floor, you're like, what?